kamranahmedse/developer-roadmap/content/roadmaps/104-angular/content/104-templates/100-interpolation.md

 # Interpolation

-Interpolation refers to embedding expressions into marked up text.
-By default, interpolation uses the double curly braces {{ and }} as delimiters.
-Angular replaces currentCustomer with the string value of the corresponding component property.
+Interpolation in Angular is a **one-way data-binding technique** that is used to transfer the data from a TypeScript code to an HTML template (view).
+It uses the template expression in double curly braces {{}} to display the data from the component to the view.
+Interpolation adds the value of a property from the component to the HTML template view.

+Syntax:
+{{ component_property }}

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink colorScheme='blue' badgeText='Official Website' href='ttps://angular.io/guide/interpolation'>Angular Official Website</BadgeLink>